– can I know the peace of God when in distress?

 Undisciplined No Self Control

 I hate responding impulsively when there isn’t an immediate solution.
 It just shows how immature I can be at times.
-My mouth could be compared to an outdoor hunter shooting hasty at anything that moves without aim.
+My mouth could be compared to an outdoor hunter hastily shooting at anything that moves without aim.
 The rule of thumb is- get ready- set- aim- then fire!
-For lack of self control, I do the sequence in reverse.
+For lack of self-control, I do the sequence in reverse.
 Fire! aim- set- ready.
 Funny how my undisciplined thoughts simply shoot off without thinking at times.
-Something like a self centered whimpering brat complaining about not getting his way.
+Something like a self-centered whimpering brat complaining about not getting his way.
 What really pierces me, I know better than to gripe so childishly to God.
 And the consequences, mostly, never end well… By not being sensitive to my emotions, before lashing out, merely expands the predicament prolonging my aggravation.

-At times I can actually get so intensely exasperated when that level of tension inches to the point, if something doesn’t give, all my hope for help may rapidly get imprisoned with depression.
+At times I can actually get so intensely exasperated when that level of tension inches to the point if something doesn’t give, all my hope for help may rapidly get imprisoned with depression.
 For me, the sense of being alone and nowhere to turn isn’t a thing to grasp.
-It’s an horrific emotion to have thoughts ping ponging through my mind, maybe I’m not significant!
+It’s a horrific emotion to have thoughts ping-ponging through my mind, maybe I’m not significant!
 I guess the God I’ve always trusted in either doesn’t seem to care or simply isn’t there.

 Sometimes I Want To Give Up On God, But Then…